Oxalide/libvmod-triggerfile/README.rst

 INSTALLATION
 ============

-The source tree is based on autotools to configure the building, and does also have the necessary bits in place to do functional unit tests using the ``varnishtest`` tool.
+The source tree is based on autotools to configure the building.

 Building requires the Varnish header files and uses pkg-config to find the necessary paths.